Training makes you weaker. It is through recovery that you get stronger.

 A healthy muscle should be able to withstand a good deal of pressure with no pain.
 In contrast, an inflamed muscle in spasm can be very painful even to a light touch.
 Give some different muscles on your body a good press or squeeze: notice that the ones that are loose don’t hurt when you press on them while others that feel tight may be quite painful under a similar amount of pressure.

 Having a small arsenal of inexpensive rolling tools will allow you to do your own maintenance sessions.
 From top to bottom, the following images show a simple, smooth foam roller (knobby ones work well too); a rolling stick that allows concentrated pressure; and our all-time favorite tool: the MobilityWOD ball by Rogue Fitness.
 We recommend that you make this little self-torture device an integral part of your daily routine.
-(Uphill Athlete has no affiliation with Rogue; we’re just fans of this ball.)
+(Uphill Athlete has no affiliation with Rogue; though we are fans of this ball.)

 If you really want to dive into the self-massage/myofascial release world, check out Therapy Balls, sold by Tune Up Fitness, along with the beautifully illustrated 400-page companion book The Roll Model, by Jill Miller.
 The book goes into great depth on the various methods of using the balls, all of which are photographed and paired with detailed explanations of what they do and when best to use them.